How to Manage Proteinuria

 5. Exercise

 You may notice proteinuria after intense exercise, such as running a marathon.
 This type of temporary proteinuria is normal and returns to normal within a few hours.
-It is usually caused by muscle damage or dehydration, or because your body focused on salt and water reabsorption instead of filtering proteins12.
+It is usually caused by muscle damage or dehydration, or because your body focused on salt and water reabsorption instead of filtering proteins [12].

 However, lower-intensity exercise can also help lower protein in your urine.
 A 2010 review looked at 13 studies on patients with obesity and kidney disease and compared the effect of weight loss strategies on proteinuria.
-Exercise was found to decrease protein output in the urine by 49%13.
-Another study found that swimming for 30 mins twice a week for three months significantly reduced urine protein in patients with chronic kidney disease14.
+Exercise was found to decrease protein output in the urine by 49%.
+Another study found that swimming for 30 mins twice a week for three months significantly reduced urine protein in patients with chronic kidney disease

 Intense exercise can lead to temporary proteinuria due to factors like muscle damage and dehydration.
 However, lower-intensity exercise has been found to effectively reduce proteinuria in various studies.